JonMoriSenpai/Jericho-Player/README.md

 #### [playdl-music-extractor](https://npmjs.com/package/playdl-music-extractor) (optional)

-Optional package that adds support for `vimeo`, `reverbnation`, `facebook`, `attachment links`.
+Optional package that adds support for `vimeo`, `reverbnation`, `facebook`.
-You just need to install it using `npm i --save video-extractor` (jericho-player will automatically detect and use it).
+You just need to install it using `npm i --save playdl-music-extractor` (jericho-player will automatically detect and use it).

 #### [video-extractor](https://npmjs.com/package/video-extractor) (optional)